 - 2 teaspoons lemon juice

-- 2 teaspoons coconut palm sugar or other sweetener
+- 2 teaspoons coconut sugar, honey or other sweetener of your choice

 - ¾ cup crushed graham cracker crumbs

 - 1 tablespoon melted coconut oil or unsalted butter

 - Fresh raspberries and chocolate shavings